-ViewSonic Library > Entertainment > Home Theater > What Is A Smart Projector?
-(And Why You’ll Want One)
+ViewSonic Library > Entertainment > Home Theater > The Smart Projector Buyer’s Guide

 Keep reading to learn why smart projectors are on the rise.
-Or take a look at the ViewSonic X10-4K as an example of next-generation smart projectors.
+Or take a look at the ViewSonic Portable Smart Projectors.

 Many projectors make the ‘smart projector’ claim.
 But, ‘smart’ means more than just having a built-in computer.
 So, it’s important to know what to look for when buying a smart projector.
 By considering how you’re going to use it, you’ll get the right mix of features.